Lèse-majesté: Thailand

 Thailand's criminal code has carried a prohibition against lèse-majesté since 1908.
 In 1932, when Thailand's monarchy ceased to be absolute and a constitution was adopted, it too included language prohibiting lèse-majesté.
 The 2016 Constitution of Thailand, and all previous versions since 1932, contain the clause, "The King shall be enthroned in a position of revered worship and shall not be violated.
 No person shall expose the King to any sort of accusation or action."
-Thai criminal code elaborates in Article 112: "Whoever defames, insults or threatens the King, Queen, the Heir-apparent or the Regent, shall be punished with imprisonment of three to fifteen years."
+The Thai criminal code elaborates in Article 112: "Whoever defames, insults or threatens the King, Queen, the Heir-apparent or the Regent, shall be punished with imprisonment of three to fifteen years."
 Missing from the code, however, is a definition of what actions constitute "defamation" or "insult".
 From 1990 to 2005, the Thai court system only saw four or five lèse-majesté cases a year.
-From January 2006 to May 2011, however, more than 400 cases came to trial, an estimated 15 times increase.
+From January 2006 to May 2011, however, more than 400 cases came to trial.
 Observers attribute the increase to increased polarization following the 2006 military coup and sensitivity over the elderly king's declining health.
-In 2013, the Supreme Court of Thailand ruled in case no. 6374/2556 that Article 112 of the Penal Code protects the past kings as well as the present one.
+In 2013, the Supreme Court of Thailand ruled in case no. 6374/2556 that Article 112 of the Penal Code protects past kings as well as the present one.
 Criticism or comments which tarnish past kings or the monarchy are punishable by law.
-However, scholars raised doubts as to how far back lèse-majesté will be applied as the present Thai monarchy (Chakri Dynasty) dates back more than 200 years while other monarchies which ruled Siam can be traced back almost 800 years.
+However, scholars raised doubts as to how far back lèse-majesté will be applied as the present Thai monarchy (Chakri dynasty) dates back more than 200 years while other monarchies which ruled Siam can be traced back almost 800 years.